 Where to look for help

-Why it pays to ask – by reviewing your prescriptions and treatment plan, your doctor can suggest more affordable alternatives based on your budget and insurance coverage.
+Bringing up finances and billing has actually been proven to help patients afford care.
+By reviewing your prescriptions and treatment plan, your doctor can suggest more affordable alternatives based on your budget and insurance coverage.

 - The Health Resources and Service Administration has a variety of programs providing affordable care to those struggling with medical expenses.
 Eligibility for free and reduced-cost care is based on a patient’s income and insurance status.